 Let’s take a look at several great Python libraries and packages that you can use to create time series datasets, as well as using them afterwards to build models, generate predictions, etc.

-Another crucial element of utilizing time series data is visualizations.
+Another crucial element of utilizing time series data is visualization.
 In order to extract valuable information and insights, your data has to be presented as temporal visualization to showcase the changes at different points in time.

 Graph is a visual representation of data in an organized manner.
 Time series graphs, also called time series charts or time series plots, are probably the most common data visualization instrument used to illustrate data points at a temporal scale where each point corresponds to both time and the unit of measurement.

 Even though these two terms are frequently used interchangeably, they are not exactly the same thing.
 Charts is the term for all kinds of representations of time series datasets in order to make the information clear and more understandable.
 Graphs, being mathematical diagrams showing the relationship between the data units over a period of time, are commonly used as a type of charts when visualizing time series data.

 Real time graphs, also known as data streaming charts, are used to display time series data in real time.
 This means that a real time graph will automatically update after every several seconds or when the new data point is received from the server.

 Here are some of the most common types of time series visualizations.

 Line graph is probably the most simple way to visualize time series data.
 It uses points connected to illustrate the changes.
 Being the independent variable, time in line graphs is always presented as the horizontal axis.

 Histogram charts visualize time series data by grouping it into bins, where bins are displayed as segmented columns.
 All bins in a histogram have equal width while their height is proportional to the number of data points in the bin.